ataraxao/drex/Introduction.md

 | 14 | $840,000 | $1,403,801 | 50% | $701,901 | $701,901 |
 | 15 | $900,000 | $1,564,319 | 50% | $782,159 | $782,159 |

-**Analysis:** The math illustrates a clean behavioral incentive.
-At Month 50 (i.e., after 50 full months of 1% monthly accrual), the Partner COO hits the 50% cap.
-From that exact moment forward, they walk in lockstep parity.
+**Analysis:** At *Month 50* (i.e., after 50 full months of 1% monthly accrual), the Partner COO hits the **50% cap**.
+From that moment forward, the parties walk in **lockstep parity**.

-### Scenario A-2: Liquidity Events (Every 3 Years, Contract-Accurate)
+### Scenario A-2: Liquidity Events *(Every 3 Years, Contract-Accurate)*

-A fair critique of the baseline table above is: it models “paper equity” only (no distributions).
-Under the actual Cooperative Wealth Governance Agreement, the Partner COO can convert vested entitlement into assets held in the Partner COO’s own name at each Liquidity Event Date (every three years), via the Liquidity formula:
+A fair critique of the baseline table above is: it models **“paper equity”** only *(no distributions)*.
+Under the actual Cooperative Wealth Governance Agreement, the Partner COO can convert vested entitlement into assets held in the Partner COO’s own name at each Liquidity Event Date *(every three years)*, via the Liquidity formula:

 **Liquidity Settlement Amount (Section 7.3.4):**
 `max(0, (Vehicle Account value × Partner COO Allocation %) − (B Distribution Ledger))`

-Then, per Section 7.3.7, the B Distribution Ledger increases by the amount distributed, ensuring no double counting at future liquidity events or final termination unwind.
+Then, per Section 7.3.7, the **B Distribution Ledger** increases by the amount distributed, ensuring **no double counting** at future liquidity events or final termination unwind.

-Below is a 15-year illustration using the same baseline assumptions as Scenario A, but now with the Partner COO electing a liquidity distribution every 3-year window (Years 3, 6, 9, 12, 15).
-The “Partner COO Personal Account” compounds at the same 7% rate (for illustration), and is held in the Partner COO’s own name—this is what makes the wealth actually liquid and sovereign, not merely an in-account claim.
+Below is a 15-year illustration using the same baseline assumptions as Scenario A, but now with the Partner COO electing a liquidity distribution every 3-year window *(Years 3, 6, 9, 12, 15)*.
+The **Partner COO Personal Account** compounds at the same 7% rate *(for illustration)*, and is held in the Partner COO’s own name—this is what makes the wealth actually **liquid and sovereign**, not merely an in-account claim.

 | Year | Funding Partner Contributions (cum) | Vehicle Value (post-event) | Partner COO Vested % | Liquidity Draw (this year) | Partner COO Personal Account (liquid) | Partner COO Claim on Vehicle if Unwind Now (net of ledger) | Partner COO Net Worth (Liquid + Claim) | Total Combined Wealth (Vehicle + Partner COO) |
 |---:|---:|---:|---:|---:|---:|---:|---:|---:|